vkoves/electrify-chicago/README.md

 **Note:** You'll have to restart your `yarn develop` after step 3 to see changes, since `gridsome.server.js` just runs once.

+### Adding Building Images

+1. **Find A Suitable Image* -- Building images can be sourced from Google Maps or a source that allows redistribution, like Wikimedia.

+2 **Process the Image**

+We should reasonably crop images if needed and then scale them to be EITHER:

+- 1000px wide if it's a landscape image
+- 600px wide if it's a portrait image

+Make sure to export it as a `.jpg` image at a quality level of 70, which should ensure a reasonable file size under 200 kB.

+**Store the image in `/static/building-imgs/`.

+3. **Tell The Site There's a Building Image** - Follow the pattern of other buildings in the `building-images.constant.vue`, providing an attribution URL, the image file name, and specify whether it's a tall (portrait) image and whether it's from Google Maps.

+4. **Confirm the image is visible and looks good** - and that's all there is to it!

 ## Deploys

 This site deploys automatically via Netlify by running `gridsome build`.